 Obviously, you have to keep up with your work, but you also have to make sure if you have kids, that they are keeping up with school.
-You also need to be on top of taking care of regular household chores, staying on top of RV repairs and maintenance, traveling from one campsite to the next, and somehow fitting some sightseeing into the middle of it all.
+You also need to be on top of taking care of regular household chores such as using your RV washer and dryer daily or going to a laundromat.
+Staying on top of RV repairs and maintenance, traveling from one campsite to the next, and somehow fitting some sightseeing into the middle of it all.

 The best solution to this problem is to stay in each place a little longer, but even then it’s still a struggle.
 Also, planning out easy RV meals can make food prep easier and takes that off your plate of responsibilities.

 Most full time RVing families need RV internet for work.
 In the past, most people stayed connected using the cell signal provided by a mobile hotspot.
 In some areas, this was fine.
 In other areas, there was no connection at all.

 Now that we have Starlink satellite internet, this is not as big of an issue as it used to be, but it can still come up in tree-covered spots or if Starlink is out of the budget.